-As a comparison, here’s what a video ad and the search feature look like on TikTok:
+As a comparison, here’s what a video ad and the search feature look like on TikTok.

 When users enter the app and see the feed, one video will begin playing automatically.
 To see other videos, users simply swipe up on that feed.
 Here’s what this looks like on TikTok:

-Not only did Douyin and TikTok replace the need for Vine, but both apps also catered to Gen-Z and Millennials, two mobile-first generations known for short online attention spans and heavy consumption of video content.
+Not only did Douyin and TikTok replace the need for Vine, but both apps also catered to Gen-Z and millennials, two mobile-first generations known for short online attention spans and heavy consumption of video content.

-Owner: Kuaishou Technologies
+- Owner: Kuaishou Technologies

-Country of Origin: China
+- Country of Origin: China

-Name Origin: No translation could be found.
+- Name Origin: No translation could be found.

 Kuaishou is a short-video app that competes with Douyin.
-This platform started as a GIF sharing site called Kuaishou GIF.
+This platform started as a GIF-sharing site called Kuaishou GIF.
 It was like GIPHY in the sense that anyone could create, post, and share GIFs on the network.

-Kuaishou doesn't have a Stories feature like Instagram, but it features similarly looking profile formats and feeds where users share short vertical videos rather than photos or other content.
+Kuaishou doesn't have a “Stories” feature like Instagram, but it features similarly looking profiles and feeds where users share short vertical videos rather than photos or other content.

 Like Douyin or TikTok, the video features of Kuaishou seem fairly similar in that users can leverage sound bites and basic editing tools in their content.

 A number of users have also shared videos that highlight and celebrate aspects of rural China.
-Here's an example that Kuaishou posted on its own YouTube page:

 In 2019, Apple distinguished Kuaishou as a global app that was defining mobile video storytelling trends.
 This came shortly after the app notably added ecommerce and monetization features that enabled creators in poverty-stricken rural China to make money from it.

-Owner: Mail.Ru Group
+- Owner: Mail.Ru Group

-Country of Origin: Russia
+- Country of Origin: Russia

-Name’s English Translation: VKontakte loosely translates to “in contact with.”
+- Name’s English Translation: VKontakte loosely translates to “in contact with.”

-Reported Number of Users: 500 million users
+- Reported Number of Users: 67 million users

-VK, the biggest social channel in Russia, is like a mix between Facebook, YouTube, and the illegal '90s downloading service LimeWire.
+VK, the biggest social channel in Russia, is like a mix between Facebook, YouTube, and the 90s illegal downloading service LimeWire.
 This platform allows users to publish and share text-based posts, photos, video files, and music files with their connections.

 When it comes to this platform’s user interface, it looks eerily similar to Facebook, with some slight tweaks to page layouts.
-Here's what VK's main feed looks like:

-Aside from allowing users to share their own content, they can allegedly upload and stream copyrighted material such as music and movies.
+Aside from allowing users to share their own content, they can allegedly upload and stream copyrighted material, such as music and movies.
 This has allegedly been abundant on the platform since its launch, but legal steps have not been taken against it.

 The social platform is owned by Mail.Ru Group, a tech company that owns Russia’s main search engines and OK.RU, a social platform noted below.
 Reports also suggest that this company has affiliations with the Russian government.

-Owner: Mail.Ru Group
+- Owner: Mail.Ru Group

-Country of Origin: Russia
+- Country of Origin: Russia

-Name’s English Translation: Odnoklassniki translates to “classmate.”
+- Name’s English Translation: Odnoklassniki translates to “classmate.”

-Reported Number of Users: 200 million users
+- Reported Number of Users: 33.8 monthly active users

 Odnoklassniki, or OK.RU, is a website that specializes in connecting people with their past classmates.
-The social media platform is set up like a blog, similar to Tumblr, where users can share life updates, images, or videos, which then show up in other user's home page feeds.
+The social media platform is set up like a blog, similar to Tumblr, where users can share life updates, images, or videos, which then show up in other users’ home page feeds.

 Below is a look at the feed.
 While the site is in Russian, I’ve used Google Chrome to translate it so you can get a better idea of what people are posting.